protocol/launchpad/content/en/curriculum/ipld/introduction/index.md

 In order to understand the pieces that tie IPFS and IPLD together, you will need to understand the following fundamental concepts:

 * [**Content Addressed Systems**](https://www.techtarget.com/searchstorage/definition/content-addressed-storage) - These are generally peer to peer networks, like IPFS, where users find content by its [CID or hash](/curriculum/ipfs/content-addressing).
-Other popular Content Addressed networks are: **Git, Bittorrent, and even blockchains**.
+Other popular Content Addressed networks are: **Git, BitTorrent, and even blockchains**.
 * [**Hash**](https://www.sentinelone.com/cybersecurity-101/hashing/) – The output of a mathematical process called **hashing**.
 This hashing process converts some arbitrary content to a unique binary number of fixed length.
 * [**Data Structures**](https://www.geeksforgeeks.org/data-structures/) - Are core computer science paradigms used heavily in IPLD. **Data structures** are used to provide the reader (and computers) with nicely formatted and organized data points.
 Common structures are: graphs, trees, blocks, and other "classes" of grouping techniques.
 We will talk more on these structures later in this module.
-* **Data Layer** - This is the part of IPFS (or any _content addressed system_) that breaks down files and other content to be stored in an **optimal way**.
-With a focus on **the specifics of how to address that content**.
+* **Data Layer** - This is the part of IPFS (or any _content addressed system_) that breaks down files and other content to be stored in an optimal way.
+With a focus on _the specifics of how to address that content_.

 ## Why IPLD?

 IPLD answers the question: Can we extract a re-usable data layer from IPFS that can be used to build other types of content-addressed data systems?

 Every content addressed system reinvents the data layer, typically in non-reusable ways.
-But we think that **building the next Git should take hours, not days!** so IPLD aims to be an off-the-shelf content addressed data layer, with associated libraries, documentation and tooling.
+IPLD aims to be an off-the-shelf content addressed data layer, with associated libraries, documentation and tooling that makes it easy to build system like Git in a short period of time.

 ## How can we use IPLD?